-The Board recognizes its duty to bargain consideration of the year-round school calendar. Α. The contract year will include one (1) staff work day at the beginning of the school year, one staff work day at the end of the school year, one (1) Member in-service day as scheduled by the Perrysburg Staff Development Committee (PSDC) and the Superintendent or her/his designee.
+- A. The Board recognizes its duty to bargain consideration of the year-round school calendar.
+The contract year will include one (1) staff work day at the beginning of the school year, one staff work day at the end of the school year, one (1) Member in-service day as scheduled by the Perrysburg Staff Development Committee (PSDC) and the Superintendent or her/his designee.
 For the elementary buildings, the equivalent of two (2) conference days and one workday at the end of the first semester.
-For the junior high and senior high buildings, the equivalent of one (1) conference day and one workday at the end of the first semester.
+For the intermediate, junior high and senior high buildings, the equivalent of one (1) conference day and one workday at the end of the first semester.
+Staff work days may not be split or divided over multiple days, and no meetings shall be scheduled on those days.
 For all Members, there will be one (1) Member professional development day scheduled the day preceding students' return from winter break (but not to be scheduled on a Friday).
 The 186th day added in 2014-15 and thereafter shall be a professional development day at the beginning of the school year.
 At each building, Members are obligated to participate in the equivalent of two (2) afternoon/evening parent-teacher conference days (3 hours of conferences per each afternoon/evening) and, as compensatory time, the Members shall receive the day before Thanksgiving as an unscheduled work day.
 A Member who is unable to take part in the afternoon/evening parent-teacher conference day(s) due to a highly unusual situation out of control of the Member is obligated to arrange, through her/his Building Principal, alternate times for the conduct of the parent/teacher conferences outside the regular expected Member workday.
-On non-student contact days, the Superintendent will annually establish the starting and ending time of the Member work day whenever District-wide professional development activities/meetings are planned.
-When a non-student contact day is designated as a preview day or orientation program, starting/ending times of the Member work day may be adjusted on a building-level basis so that Members are available to visit with new students and parents in the late afternoon/evening.

-B. The regular Member work year (contract days) shall be 186 days.
+On non-student contact days, the Superintendent will annually establish the starting and ending time of the Member work day, not to exceed 7.5 hours, whenever District-wide professional development activities/meetings are planned.
+When a non-student contact day is designated as a preview day or orientation program, starting/ending times of the Member work day may be adjusted on a building-level basis so that Members are available to visit with new students and parents in the late afternoon/evening, not to exceed 7.5 hours. - B. The regular Member work year (contract days) shall be 186 days. - C. School-Year Calendar the Board of Education.
+The Superintendent shall create an ad hoc committee for the purposes of exploring new calendar options.
+This committee will consist of representatives of all stakeholders and at least three, but no more than five, PEA members appointed by the PEA president.
+The committee will cease to exist upon their recommendation to the Superintendent.